 Jamie was a great child, full of energy and happiness.
 At an early age, Jamie wanted to try being a figure skater.
 Being the supportive parents Wendy and Allan are, they enrolled him in a local program.
-Jamie excelled.

 Over the years, some youth at Jamie’s school would learn about Jamie being a figure skater and not a hockey player.
 This is when the bullying began.
 Bullying for Jamie began with the cruel names but also included physical abuse.
 Jamie was a victim at this point in his life and victims rarely speak up.
 It is painful, they feel weak or vulnerable and also feel that speaking up will only make it worse.
 Jamie rarely spoke about what was taking place.
 During grade 7, while taking the school bus, Jamie’s tormentors were relentless.
 Jamie was harassed and insulted over and over.
 Jamie kept it in while trying to remain positive.

 After several weeks, someone spoke up on Jamie’s behalf and notified his parents of what was taking place on the bus.
 Wendy and Allan acted quickly.
 Jamie was removed from the school and no longer took a bus.

 It was around this time that Wendy and Allan observed a noticeable change in their son.
 He wasn’t as happy and appeared more reserved.
 Jamie agreed to see a mental health specialist where it was clear that Jamie was struggling.